 - Where to see flamingos in Latin America

-- The cenotes of the Yucatan peninsula Mexico: history, geology, and mystery
+- The most amazing cenotes of the Yucatan peninsula Mexico: an essential guide

 - 6 unique things to do in Campeche Mexico